lukaszgolabek/katacoda-scenarios/challenge002/step3.md

-After creation of the Pod we want to check if it rely exist.
+After creation of the Pod we want to check if it realy exist.
 To do that we can use this command:

 ```sh
 kubectl get objest_kind